Last updated on June 23rd, 2023 at 11:39 am

 There’s a variety of trailer jacks on the market, both manual and electric.
 Make sure you do your own research to ensure the right size and style for your specific travel trailer.
 However, we recommend the Husky HB4500 4500 lbs.
 Brute Power Jack for heavier trailers and you can see the latest price on Amazon by clicking here.
 I’m also a big fan of the electric Lippert 285318 3500 LBS Power Tongue Jack which you can see on Amazon by clicking here.

-If you’re concerned about towing your travel trailer, you should be aware of the many different weights you should know before you hit the road.
+If you’re concerned about towing your travel trailer, it’s worth being aware of the many different weights to know before you hit the road.
 They matter because an even distribution of weight is key to towing safely and securely.

 Gross Vehicle Weight Rating (GVWR)